Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search: : Scene Graph-Based Exploration with Learned Utility

 \subsection{Learning Relational Semantics via Structured Knowledge Distillation}

 Relational semantic priors, such as co-occurrence or containment, are challenging to define for an open-set vocabulary.
-Typically, these heuristics are implicitly obtained through online LLM planning.
-Instead, we extract them offline via structured querying of a pretrained LLM and distill this knowledge into lightweight supervised models that retain open-vocabulary generalization.
+Typically, these heuristics are implicitly followed through online LLM planning.
+Instead, we extract them offline via structured querying of a pretrained LLM and distill this knowledge into lightweight supervised models that can run fast inference with minimum hardware requirements.
 Specifically, our goal is to construct a supervised learning dataset given a semantic relation, e.g., co-occurrence or containment, by procedurally querying an LLM

-where $x_i$ denotes a pair of textual inputs and $y_i$ is the corresponding utility score.
-A key challenge in generating a large, diverse set of object categories with LLMs is encountering hallucinations or token limits.
-Instead, we procedurally prompt the LLM to construct our initial set of open vocabulary object categories $\mathcal{O}_{\mathrm{household}}$.
-To do so, the LLM first generates a set of rooms $\mathcal{R}$, the object categories $\mathcal{C}(r)$ associated with each room $r$, and the set of objects for each room–category pair $\mathcal{O}(r,c)$.
-This yields